 - Environmental factors and irritants—smoke, wind and dry climates

-- Medical conditions such as diabetes, rheumatoid arthritis, and thyroid problems
+- Medical conditions – diabetes, rheumatoid arthritis, and thyroid problems

-- Medications such as decongestants, antihistamines, antidepressants,and blood pressure medications
+- Medications – decongestants, antihistamines, anti-depressants and blood pressure medications

 How are dry eyes diagnosed?

 Dry eyes are diagnosed through a comprehensive eye exam.
 Your eye doctor will examine your eyes, including your eyelids and cornea, and evaluate your blink dynamics using a bright light and magnification.

 The tear breakup time (TBUT) test is a painless procedure that is commonly used to determine the stability of your tear film.
 This test involves placing a drop of dye on the front surface of your eye to be absorbed by the tear film.

 Your doctor will then examine your eye with a blue light which causes your tears to glow.
 If your tear film has reduced stability, the tears will break up quickly on your eye.
 This dye also highlights any problems on the eye’s surface that have been caused by insufficient tears.